JacksonFurrier/Software-quality-and-testing/course_1/README.md

 ### If IvyIDEA plugin is INSTALLED ###
 Install Ivy IDEA and configure
  * Right click on "ivy.xml" > IvyIDEA > Resolve for authentication-api module
+ * Push Build > `Rebuild Project` to compile and test if dependencies have been resolves